Understanding The Gottman Method: How Can The Gottman Repair Checklist Help You?

 Gottman-trained therapists work on such issues as frequent conflict and arguments, poor communication, couples navigating emotional distance and separation, and specific problems related to sexual intimacy, infidelity, finance, and parenting.
 While the therapy is effective for couples whose marriages are on the brink of divorce or separation, the therapy is also helpful for couples experiencing non-threatening levels of conflict.

 Online counseling can be a valuable alternative for many couples confronting a range of marital challenges.
 The ability to schedule therapy sessions at convenient times is a potential game-changer for couples who are busy or living in different time zones.
-Additionally, you can meet with your dedicated therapist from any location with a secure internet connection.
+Additionally, you can meet with your dedicated therapist from any location with a stable internet connection.
 This means that you and your partner can meet together from your shared home, apart while at work, etc.

 If you’d like to learn more about others’ experiences with the compassionate online couples’ therapists at Regain, you can read authentic counselor reviews below.

-Counselor reviews
+Therapist reviews

 “My girlfriend and I have been working with Alison for about four months now and with her help and guidance we have strengthened our relationship tenfold.
 Her communication style is amazing and she really strives to make the best of our time with one another.
 If you’re looking for a counselor you can put your faith in with the whole experience, she’s the one to go to.”